-"An Orison of Sonmi~451" has several key similarities to Brave New World, such as the foundation of a dystopia following a Great Offscreen War, mandatory consumer quotas, tailor-made clones, a populace kept happy with psychoactive drugs, and a rebellion informed by modern literature.
+"An Orison of Sonmi~451" has several key similarities to Brave New World, such as the foundation of a dystopia following a Great Offscreen War, mandatory consumer quotas, tailor-made clones, a populace kept happy with psychoactive drugs, and the protagonist opposing the regime due to exposure to literature from a previous era.
 Sonmi actually reads Brave New World halfway through her story.

 Adam Ewing's plot to Moby-Dick, with Melville himself and whales being mentioned frequently.